-Q: Some rules say things about “when discarded”.
+Q: Some cards say things about “when discarded”.
 If I use Zap A Card, the card isn’t discarded, it’s just no longer in play.
 Isn’t that the same thing in this case?

 A: Yes, removing a card from play with Zap A Card would have the same effect as discarding it… unless it’s a Creeper, in which case it cannot be held in one’s hand, and would effectively just be moved from in play in front of one player, to in play in front of the player who Zapped it.

 Q: If I have Love, and some other Keepers, can I just discard them to win with All You Need Is Love?

 A: No, you cannot freely discard a Keeper, you can only do that if an Action or a New Rule compels you to trash a Keeper.
 So “All You Need Is Love” is actually trickier than it seems at first.

 Q: For Rock-Paper-Scissors Showdown, do we throw three times, and if it’s a tie then nobody loses cards?